ni/nisystemlink-clients-python/README.rst

 The **nisystemlink-clients** package contains an API (Application Programming Interface) for `SystemLink <https://ni.com/systemlink>`_ that uses HTTP to interact with a SystemLink Server.
 The package is implemented in Python.
 NI created and supports this package.
+The 0.X.X versions are still under active development and the API is subject to change across these version.

 .. image:: https://badge.fury.io/py/nisystemlink-clients.svg
     :target: https://badge.fury.io/py/nisystemlink-clients